-This should be the primary domain where you plan to use Google services, such as www.yourdomain.com (where yourdomain.com is your unique name).
+This should be the primary domain where you plan to use Google services, such as www.example.com (where example.com is your unique name).
 You can use a domain name you already own.
 Or, we can help you purchase a new domain during the sign-up process.

 I want to bring my own domain

 During sign-up, follow the instructions to use your existing domain.
 It must be a domain name you currently own.
 In fact, before you start using your domain with Google services, we'll ask you to verify your ownership.
 To do this, you need to be able to access your domain's DNS settings or the source files on your domain's web server.